AbstractMenus/Docs/advanced/logical.rst

 #.
 If he does, withdraw them.
 #.
 If he doesn't, then add 1000 money to his balance.

-.. note:: The rules inside the actions block do not affect on the parent actions blocks.
+.. note:: The rules inside the actions block doesn't affect on the parent actions blocks.
 In case of instance above, checking for the permission and availability of money will not affect on menu opening.

 Rules block
 -----------

 Local actions
 ~~~~~~~~~~~~~

-In each rules block you can specofy locl actions block.
+In each rules block you can specify local actions.
 This useful in case when you cannot use ``actions`` and ``denyActions`` blocks outside.
 Example:

 ::